TomasSirotek/Exam-2021/README.md

 # Exam-2021
 Seaware foundation
 Made by A-team

+All made with help of
 Materializecss.com

 -------------------

-Open Use License
+Exam Privacy License

-Our Hubmle 2020 Exam project posted here on GitHub.
+Our Humble 2020 Exam project posted here on GitHub.
 Hope you will like it
 It was fun !